 Her mission in life is helping older women to reinvent themselves and to get unstuck from the challenges they face as they make the transition into their 60s.
 Welcome, Penelope.

 Thank you, Margaret.
 It’s great to be here.

-I am thrilled to have you here.
-You have previously blogged for us at Sixty and Me, and our large group of women love your articles about fashion and reinventing our new look as we get a little older.
+You actively blog for us at Sixty and Me, and our large group of women love your articles about fashion and reinventing our new look as we get a little older.
 That’s the topic I’d like to discuss today.

 How can you get that exotic, fresh look that women in places like France and Italy obtain?
 How do they do it?
 Tell us more about fashion in those two places that I know you love and you travel to all the time.